 Coronavirus and its Impacts on Tourism in Global and Nepal

 Similarly, many Southeast Asian countries like China and Japan are also suffering from a massive loss as tourism contributes a considerable amount to their gross domestic product.
 Today, the outbreak has reduced travel frequency in all countries.
-In America, 70% of travel booking to Southeast Asian countries in February and March has been canceled.
+In America, 70% of travel bookings to Southeast Asian countries in February and March have been canceled.

 Like in other countries, the effect of the Coronavirus on tourism in Nepal is severe.
 The average number of Chinese tourists coming into Nepal has decreased by 1/3.
 Advanced bookings in hotels and travel agencies have also reduced significantly for the next 2-3 months.